 You can customize the schedule when Uptime workflows run by adding the

 workflowSchedule key in your configuration file.
-The default values and syntax is like so:
+The syntax followed is that of

 Keep in mind that a scheduled GitHub Action cannot run faster than every 5 minutes.